 The NFEC has coined the term “campaign approach” to describe model programs that focus on these three vital components.
 The campaign approach to financial literacy initiatives engenders strong community support, reaches a wide audience, and employs fun, motivating instructional techniques to keep participants interested and engaged.

 Unfortunately, many programs today do not take advantage of the benefits offered by the campaign approach.
-Many financial literacy programs are one-dimensional, fail to align with larger objectives, and lack overall strategy.
+Many that are teaching financial literacy programs are one-dimensional, fail to align with larger objectives, and lack overall strategy.
 Such education typically lacks ongoing funding and is just plain boring—alienating participants from the learning process.
 And stale, boring programs usually suffer from low attendance.

 The campaign approach engages target communities in the financial education process to present a far-reaching, appealing, sustainable program.
 Such initiatives are designed to be fun, engaging, and motivating—inspiring participants of all ages to take positive action.
 They garner media attention, attract others interested in promoting financial literacy, and thus receive strong backing from funding agencies and donors.
 Taking the campaign approach maximizes program outreach and impact.